 For starters, I recommend getting a good “every day” cash back or rewards card that you can use for all of your purchases.
-For me, this is the Citi Double Cash card that pays 2% cash back for all purchases.
+I use a cash rewards card that pays 2% cash back for all purchases.

 If you want to take it a step further, you can get other credit cards that earn higher amounts of cash back for specific purchases.
-For example, the Discover It card and the Chase Freedom card pay 5% on purchases in specific categories that rotate each quarter.
+For example, the Chase Freedom card pays 5% on purchases in specific categories that rotate each quarter.

 That’s just a quick summary, but if you are interested in cash back and rewards I have two articles that you’ll want to check out: